-Set a time frame and create a way to track submissions (hashtag, Facebook tag, email, etc.) then create your contest.
-Maybe it is the customer using your product or something completely unrelated to your work.
+Set a deadline, create a way to track the submissions (a unique hashtag, tag/mention you, email, etc.), then advertise the contest to your customers and leads.
+Maybe you ask for photos of the customers using your product, or maybe you ask for something completely unrelated to your work (like your best Spring photo).
 Just get them engaged with you and your business.
-At the end of the contest, choose the winner!
+At the end of the contest, choose a winner!

 Another option is running a challenge.
 There is no winner, but the goal is to get everyone moving in a positive direction.
 Work as a Beachbody coach?
-Create a 30-Day clean eating challenge complete with recipe ideas, shopping lists and daily motivations.
+Create a 30-Day clean eating challenge, complete with recipe ideas, shopping lists, and daily motivations.
 Represent Younique?
-Create a 5-Day New Look challenge where participants see your tutorials and photos and then try a new hair and makeup look each weekday.
+Create a 5-Day New Look challenge where participants see your tutorials then try the new look each weekday.

-You can do both contests and challenges on social media or through email.
-If you are not sure which one, choose the one in which your audience MOST engages.
+You can do contests and challenges on social media or through email.
+If you are not sure which platform to use, choose the one on which your audience spends the most time.

 Host a TV Watch Party

 The Super Bowl instantly came to mind for me, but I’m a bit of a sports fanatic.
 Other reasons to have a television watch party are for the season finale of Grey’s, the Grammy’s, an episode of The Bachelor, or the Olympics.
 If your customers hate the Superbowl, an anti-Superbowl (or Puppy Bowl) might be of interest so they can get away from the football parties.